Program Overview

 Program Educational Objectives

-- demonstrate lifelong learning by generating innovative engineering solutions using significant and scientific research, complex problem-solving, relevant social and personal skills;
+- Demonstrate lifelong learning by generating innovative engineering solutions using significant and scientific research, complex problem-solving, relevant social and personal skills;

-- be leaders and managers in the field of Computer Engineering by demonstrating exemplary performance in the chosen organization while upholding high standards of professional conduct that is right and just;
+- Be leaders and managers in the field of Computer Engineering by demonstrating exemplary performance in the chosen organization while upholding high standards of professional conduct that is right and just;

-- be active members in professional societies and organizations as well as community-based organizations with the purpose of being advocates and transformers of the industry towards sustainable programs innovations.
+- Be active members in professional societies and organizations as well as community-based organizations with the purpose of being advocates and transformers of the industry towards sustainable programs innovations.

 Program Outcomes